zzzace2000/GAMs/README.md

 ## Paper results

-We provide all the intermediate files produced in the following commands in the folder results/.
+We provide all the intermediate files produced by the following commands in the folder results/.
 Pre-trained models are too large to keep, but we could provide them upon requests.

 ## Running the code to reproduce the paper result